AlterTobi/WayFarer-Toolkit-Userscripts/README.md

 # !important
-I'm going to archive (close) this repository soon.
+This repository is now in read-only state.
 Since the maintainer of WayFarer Toolkit abandoned all work on Wayfarer tools, there is no development for WayFarer Toolkit anymore.

+I'll leave this repository online for reference.

-You will find a possible alternative in my [Wayfarer Extension Scripts](https://github.com/AlterTobi/Wayfarer-Extension-Scripts).
+You will find an alternative in my [Wayfarer Extension Scripts](https://github.com/AlterTobi/Wayfarer-Extension-Scripts).

 # WayFarer-Toolkit-Userscripts